Thesnowmanndev/CSharp-Education/CSharp-Mastercourse/Applications/Console Applications/App 26 - Console Battleship Game/Readme.md

 ```
-BattleshipGameUI
+BattleshipConsole
 └── Program.cs
+└── ConsoleUI.cs
+└── ConsoleMessages.cs

 BattleshipGameLibrary
+├── Helpers
+│   ├── GridHandler.cs
+│   └── Validators.cs
 ├── Models
-│   ├── GameBoard.cs
-│   ├── Cell.cs
+│   ├── Enums.cs
-│   ├── Ship.cs
+│   ├── GridLocationModel.cs
-│   └── State.cs
+│   └── PlayerInfoModel.cs
-├── Helpers
-│   ├── InputHelper.cs
-│   └── DisplayHelper.cs
+│
-└── Players
-    ├── Player.cs
-    └── ComputerPlayer.cs
+└── GameLogic.cs
 ```

-- **BattleshipGameUI** : This folder (project) is the folder for the console application
+- **BattleshipConsole** : This folder (project) is the folder for the console application

   - `Program.cs` : The entry point of the application.
 It contains the Main method to start the game.
+  - `ConsoleUI.cs` : Contains console specific functions for the game (ones that would not be transferable to a GUI product).
+  - `ConsoleMessages.cs` : Holds functions that print messages to the console.

 - **BattleshipGameLibrary** : This folder (project) is the folder for the library that contains most of the logic in our application.

   - ***Models*** : This folder contains the classes that represent the core entities of the game.

-    - `GameBoard.cs` : Represents the game board and its functionality.

-    - `Cell.cs` : Represents a cell on the game board.
+    - `Enums.cs` : Defines the states for a ship.

-    - `Ship.cs` : Represents a ship in the game.
+    - `GridLocationModel.cs` : Establishes a model for defining a grid location.

-    - `State.cs` : Represents the states a cell can have.
+    - `PlayerInfoModel.cs` : Establishes a model for defining a player.

   - ***Helpers*** : This folder contains helper classes that provide utility functions.

+    - `GridHandler.cs` : Responsible for initializing the game board (A1 - E5) and adding it to the player.

-    - `InputHelper.cs` : Helps with reading and validating user input.
+    - `Validators.cs ` : Contains method to validate user input.

-    - `DisplayHelper.cs` : Provides helper methods for displaying information on the console.

-  - ***Players*** : This folder contains classes related to the players in the game.

-    - `Player.cs` : Represents a human player in the game.

-    - `ComputerPlayer.cs` : Represents an AI player in the game.

 ---

+## Game in Action:

+introduction

+ShipPlacementPlayerOne

+ShipPlacementPlayerTwo

+InvalidPlacement

+Hit

+Miss

+InvalidShot

+WinScreen